-This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at the 2022 annual meeting of stockholders of Alpha Teknova, Inc., a Delaware corporation, or the Company, and any postponements, adjournments or continuations thereof, or the Annual Meeting.
-The Annual Meeting will be held virtually on Thursday, June 2, 2022, at 10:00 a.m.
+This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at the 2023 annual meeting of stockholders ("Annual Meeting") of Alpha Teknova, Inc., a Delaware corporation, and any postponements, adjournments, or continuations thereof.
+The Annual Meeting will be held virtually on Tuesday, June 13, 2023, at 9:00 a.m.
 Pacific Time via live audio webcast.
-We intend to mail this proxy statement and the accompanying proxy card on or about April 28, 2022 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail this proxy statement and the accompanying proxy card on or about April 28, 2023, to all stockholders of record entitled to vote at the Annual Meeting.